We proudly serve families from Santa Barbara to Newport Beach | Connect with Lori | (818) 620-1442 |

 5. Caffeine in coffee may offset other conditions, but whether you consume caffeine or decaf, it cuts the calcium in your diet.
 Tea is a better solution and more flavorful.

-6. Talk to your doctor if you still need to take a calcium supplement because a study in 2015 concluded that the use of calcium is not 100% proven to help with reducing bone fractures.
+6. Talk to your doctor if you still need to take a calcium supplement because the use of calcium is not 100% proven to help with reducing bone fractures.

 7. Get your D3 levels checked.
 Vitamin D helps to absorb calcium which can also be important for your immune system and depression.